react-theming/storybook-addon-material-ui/README.md

 - Wrapped in the theme provider.
 Just start to develop with base light theme.
 - Injected TapEvent Plugin.
 Test on mobile devices.
 - Switching themes.
 See how it looks in one click.
 - Creating your castom theme.
-By coding or in visual editor.
+By code or in visual editor.
 - Dynamic visual themes editing.
 Discover the all avalibale theme properties.
 - Save made changes. (soon)